 to include a description

-with the direct deposit so that it can be identified on the BRTA's bank
+with the bank transfer or direct deposit so that it can be identified on the BRTA's bank

-There have been several direct deposits which have had
+There have been numerous bank transfers which have had

 inadequate descriptions or no descriptions.
 Please be careful with